n-rcis/n-rcis/README.md

+comp sci student
-currently learning c# and python
+learning c, fluent in c# and python

 <!---
 n-rcis/n-rcis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.